What is Present Value?

 The Present Value (PV) is an estimation of how much a future cash flow (or stream of cash flows) is worth right now.
 All future cash flows must be discounted to the present using an appropriate rate that reflects the expected rate of return (and risk profile) because of the “time value of money.”

-How to Calculate Present Value (Step-by-Step)
+How to Calculate Present Value (PV)?